-(c) It shall be the Referee's duty to impose such infractions as outlined in the rules and give the final decision in matters pertaining to disputed goals after consultation with the Linesmen and/or Goal Judges.
+(c) It shall be the Referee's duty to impose such infractions as outlined in the rules and give the final decision in matters pertaining to disputed goals after consultation with the Linespersons and/or Goal Judges.
 They shall be responsible for ensuring each player is wearing the required protective equipment in its intended manner.

-The Referee shall announce to the appropriate office official all goals and assists legally scored as well as penalties imposed.
-They shall request, at the first stoppage of play, to have announced the reason for disallowing a goal in every instance when the goal light is turned on in error during play.
+The Referee shall announce to the appropriate off-ice official all goals and assists legally scored as well as penalties imposed.
+They shall request, at the first stoppage of play, to

-- (d) The Referee shall see to it that players of opposing teams are separated on the penalty bench to prevent contact. - (e) At the conclusion of the game, the Referee shall check the official scoresheet, including team rosters and players in uniform, for accuracy prior to signing,
+- have announced the reason for disallowing a goal in every instance when the goal light is turned on in error during play. - (d) The Referee shall see to it that players of opposing teams are separated on the penalty bench to prevent contact. - (e) At the conclusion of the game, the Referee shall check the official scoresheet, including team rosters and players in uniform, for accuracy prior to signing,

-Rule 503 Linesman
+Rule 503 Linesperson

-- (a) The duties of the "LINESMAN" are to determine any infractions of the rules concerning offside play at the blue lines or any violation of the "Icing the Puck" rule.
-They shall, when requested to do so by the Referee, give their version of any incident that may have taken place during the playing of the game. - (b) They shall conduct face-offs at all times, except at the start of the game, at the beginning of each period and after a goal has been scored. - (c) The Linesman shall stop play for the following situations: - (1) The puck goes outside the playing area (Rule 631(a)). - (2) The puck is interfered with by any ineligible person. - (3) The puck is played with a stick above the height of the shoulder (Rule 621(d)). - (4) The puck has been illegally passed with the hand (Rule 618(b)). - (5) The goalpost has been displaced from its normal position. - (6) When in the vicinity of the goal, the puck has entered the goal and is unobserved by the Referee. - (7) Offside occurring at the face-off circles (Rule 613(b)). - (8) Premature substitution of the goalkeeper (Rule 205(a)). - (9) Injured players (Rule 206(a)). - (10) Interference by or with spectators (Rule 626(a)). - (11) A player or goalkeeper's helmet/facemask is removed during play (Rule 304(e)). - (d) The Linesman shall stop play and report to the Referee any infraction of the following rules: - (1) Too many players on the ice (Rule 204(b)).
+- (a) The duties of the "LINESPERSON" are to determine any infractions of the rules concerning offside play at the blue lines or any violation of the "Icing the Puck" rule.
+They shall, when requested to do so by the Referee, give their version of any incident that may have taken place during the playing of the game. - (b) They shall conduct face-offs at all times, except at the start of the game, at the beginning of each period and after a goal has been scored. - (c) The Linesperson shall stop play for the following situations: - (1) The puck goes outside the playing area (Rule 631(a)). - (2) The puck is interfered with by any ineligible person. - (3) The puck is played with a stick above the height of the shoulder (Rule 621(d)). - (4) The puck has been illegally passed with the hand (Rule 618(b)). - (5) The goalpost has been displaced from its normal position. - (6) When in the vicinity of the goal, the puck has entered the goal and is unobserved by the Referee. - (7) Offside occurring at the face-off circles (Rule 613(b)). - (8) Premature substitution of the goalkeeper (Rule 205(a)). - (9) Injured players (Rule 206(a)). - (10) Interference by or with spectators (Rule 626(a)). - (11) A player or goalkeeper's helmet/facemask is removed during play (Rule 304(e)). - (d) The Linesperson shall stop play and report to the Referee any infraction of the following rules: - (1) Too many players on the ice (Rule 204(b)). - (2) Articles thrown on the ice from the vicinity of the players' or penalty bench (Rule 601(b.4)).